An Artist Performs

 Although this news report has been verified, there is actually no danger of tourists drinking contaminated water, and at no time were any of the guests exposed to any bacteria in the drinking water, says Liesl Kenney, Public Relations Director for Squaw Valley Alpine Meadows.

-All of the slopes are open for skiing, and all of the resorts remained open.
 The water in three of the wells supplying the resorts was treated, and they continue to show improvement.

 Routine testing found the presence of the bacteria after the storm, and the Squaw Valley resorts contacted the county of Placer.
 The issue was confirmed, and the wells were closed.
 At no time was contaminated water served to the public, and the public was never in danger of drinking contaminated water at any of the resorts.

 Liesl Kenney, Public Relations Director for Squaw Valley Alpine Meadows made a statement explaining that they were working, and will continue to work to insure the safety and clrity of the drinking water at Squaw Valley.
-He reiterates that the water that is offered to the resort guests is pure and without bacteria.

 The public is invited to continue enjoying Squaw Vallery skiing and lodging.